nicktaras/alexa-fit-to-go/README.md

 Run 'yarn test'.

+# Build

+TODO utilise node or similar to zip up files

+For now

+To publish, compress all files accept from the test folder (this is too large in size).

 # Usage of App

 This application is designed to provide a set of exercises as preparation for additional activities such as sport.